ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 console.log('Chatra options: ', options)
 ```

+And because every item from templates is a `String`,
+I can `JSON.stringify()`, and `JSON.parse()` it,
+if it's an `Object`.

-*That's it!* We do simple module integration with options, now i just write code, that i
+*That's it!* We do simple module integration with options, now I just write code, that I
 want to execute on app open:

 ### Payload

-Finally i write plugin payload, it simplty load chatra script,
+Finally I write plugin payload, it simplty load chatra script,
 and initialize it:

 ```js{4-14}[plugin.client.js]